-If you notice the message below in the Controller server logs, it is the indication that the data buffer limits have been reached in the Controller.
+This message in the Controller server logs indicates that the data buffer limits have been reached in the Controller:

 ExitCall Data Buffer full.
 Dropping data.
 Buffer Size: 2097152 bytes|#]

-The above changes should allow the snapshots to show in the UI, but if the snapshot size is huge, then the snapshot may not open and will show the query TIMEOUT exception in the UI.
-Please note that this query execution time can not be changed and this is the limitation at the Controller side to avoid the controller performance issues.
+These changes should allow the snapshots to show in the UI—but if the snapshot size is huge, then the snapshot may not open and will show the query TIMEOUT exception in the UI.
+Please note that this query execution time can not be changed and this is the limitation at the Controller side to avoid the Controller performance issues.

 To avoid the situation above, enable agent side tracing to figure out how much data a BT snapshot is pushing to the Controller and what data it is pushing.
-Based on the data, you can fine tune your application or agent instrumentation to blacklist a few of the less important data segments to the Controller.
+Based on the data, you can fine-tune your application or agent instrumentation to block a few of the less important data segments to the Controller.